panoply/syncify/readme.md

 ### Asset Files

 Syncify does not want to re-create or impede on developer preferences and tool appropriation.
-Build tools and bundlers specifically designed for processing different asset types can be spawned and run in parallel with Syncify's `build` and `watch` instances, but for more advanced use cases, Syncify also provides developers with pre-processor capabilities via plugins.
-Plugins can be leveraged for transforming TypeScript, JavaScript, CSS, SCSS and SVG file types and use wrappers around popular and performant modules.
+Build tools and bundlers specifically designed for processing different asset types can be spawned and run in parallel with Syncify's `build` and `watch` instances, but for more advanced use cases, Syncify also provides developers with pre-processor capabilities via [transforms](#transform).
+Transform can be leveraged for processing TypeScript, JavaScript, CSS, SCSS and SVG file types by exposing integrated configuration wrappers around popular and performant modules like ESBuild, SASS Dart, SVGO Tailwind and more!

-### Plugins

-Syncify can be extended with Plugins.
-Similar to build tools like webpack and rollup, Syncify exposes a plugin API which allows you to hook into the build cycle and apply transforms to assets and files.

 # Setup

 After installing you will need to configure a connection to your shopify store.
-Syncify requires you provide either an admin API access token (recommended) or API Key and secret as credentials.
+Syncify requires you provide either an Admin API Access Token (recommended) or API Key and Secret as credentials.

 <details>
 <summary>